 The definition of fast, slow, and long shutter speeds are:

-Long shutter speed typically needs to be handled with care in post-processing due to the potential for motion blur.
-For example, when shooting at night and using a shutter speed of 30 seconds or more, you won’t want to use any handheld camera movement so as not to induce sharpness blurring.
+Long speed typically needs to be handled with care in post-processing due to the potential for motion blur.
+For example, when shooting at night and using a shutter speed on your camera of 30 seconds or more, you won’t want to use any handheld camera movement so as not to induce sharpness blurring.

 How do you set your shutter speed?